ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <br>
 <h3>Hyperparameter Choice</h3>

+We are now ready to define some hyperparameters.
 Unfortunately, there does not exist a set of rules which will tell you what hyperparameters you should use.
 The process of fine-tuning your model is empirical and requires a lot of trial and error.
-However, that doesn't mean you should start choosing randomly; read what model configurations is working for other groups and do a little homework on which parameters are appropriate.
+However, that doesn’t mean you should start choosing randomly.
+For a starting point, read up on current best practices, learn what model configurations are working for other groups, and do a little homework on which parameters are appropriate.
+I've gone ahead and done this for this tutorial.
+With that said, we'll be using the following hyperparameters:

-In our case we will use the following:

 * Mini batches of 256 [memory on computers is stored in 2's, so batches of a power of 2 helps train a little faster]